 root accounts, set the “password

-expired” flag for those accounts, and remove the
+expired” flag for those accounts, and not create

 anonymous-user MySQL accounts.
 It will be necessary after

 installation to start the server, connect as

 root password.
 Until this is done,

 root cannot do anything else.
 This must be done

 mysql_secure_installation.
 For additional